 In 1898 the weekly charge of an in-patient was 14 shillings (70p).
 Washing, wine and brandy were extra.

 By the early 20th century, further houses had been established in Hendon, Hoxton, Shoreditch and St Leonards-on-Sea, providing care for convalescents (women and children only), the elderly, the chronically ill and the mentally or physically handicapped.
 The Sisterhood also trained nurses and mission sisters.

-During WW2 (1939-1945), on St Peter's Day (29th June) in 1944 the building was irreparably damaged by the blast from a V1 flying bomb.
+During WW2 (1939-1945) a bombing raid in 1941 destroyed part of the building, which was condemned as uninhabitable.
+On St Peter's Day (29th June) in 1944 the building was irreparably damaged by the blast from a V1 flying bomb.
 Many houses around were demolished.
 The Community had been at Mass in the semi-basement linen room, which was used as a chapel during bombing raids.
 Amazingly, no-one was hurt except for the celebrant, who was hit in the face with a flying candlestick and suffered a broken nose and a black eye.

 The Home was forced to close and the Community moved to its care home in Woking.
 This became the mother house and was known as St Peter's Convent.

 Present status (March 2009)

 After the war, in 1948, the area was redeveloped by the LCC and became the Mortimer Crescent Estate, consisting of eight small brick-built apartment blocks.
 The site of the Home is occupied by Bradwell House.

 Bradwell House (above and below) is part of the Mortimer Crescent Estate, which opened around 1955.
 The section of the original Mortimer Road in which the Home stood became Mortimer Place.

 (Author unstated) 1907 Address wanted.
 British Journal of Nursing (16th November), 401.